 C and C ++ have nearly the same level of popularity.
-These languages are basic and universal; Microsoft Windows, Linux, Android and other widespread computer systems are programmed in them.
-Programs written in these languages also include MySQL and PostgreSQL database systems.
+These languages are basic and universal; Microsoft Windows, Linux, Android, and other widespread computer systems are programmed in them.
+Programs are written in these languages also include MySQL and PostgreSQL database systems.

 - an equal basic syntax;

-- separate compilation, but an equal mechanism for exporting interfaces in C and C++;
+- the separate compilation, but an equal mechanism for exporting interfaces in C and C++;

-- basic model of memory close to the hardware’s memory model.
+- the basic model of memory close to the hardware’s memory model.